ADGEfficiency/dsr-rl/notes/markdown/6_alphago.md

 Difficult to evaluate positions

 - chess you can evaluate positions by summing the value of all the peices
-- go - it's just stones on the board, equal numbers each side
+- Go - it's just stones on the board, equal numbers each side

+The width of the search is reduced by the policy network.
+The depth of the search is reduced by the value network.

 \newpage